 Continue reading “Sticking to the Important Stuff (Teen Years)”

 One of the things we quickly realized is how easily a precedent can be set as a result of decisions made or rules put in place for the oldest child.
-This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things not only from the perspective of the decision at hand, but also the possible precedent-setting value it might have for the younger siblings.
-For girls, it includes things like wearing makeup, dating and allowing boys in their room.
+This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things, not only from the perspective of the decision at hand, but also the possible precedent-setting implications it might have for the younger siblings.

 Continue reading “Establishing Standards (if Have Multiple Kids)”

-What a liberating freedom.
-I guess I have one heads-up and a couple of pieces of advice.
-The heads-up is to forget about seeing them very much after they start driving.
-There will be a million reasons why they need to be somewhere else.
-We had to set a “goal” of eating together as a full family 4 times per week, yet we’re sometimes lucky to make it happen 2-3 nights.
+What a liberating freedom for your child.
+Before sharing my experience and advice on this, I have one heads-up.
+That is to forget about seeing them near as much after they have their driver’s license and access to a car.
+There will be a million reasons why they need to be (somewhere else).
+We had to set a goal of eating together as a complete family 4 times per week, yet were sometimes lucky to make it happen 2-3 nights.
 Part of this is due to the fact that a driving teen also possibly has a job, club memberships or sporting activities in addition to all the social possibilities that pull them away from home.

 Continue reading “Collectables – the Gift Answer for Road Warrier Parents”

 Umbrella Liability Policy – Do You Have One?

 The parents of adolescent kids have increased legal liabilities.
 Imagine they have some friends over and someone gets badly injured, especially if you have a swimming pool or live on a lake with a boat.
 Or think about a car accident that is your kid’s fault and bad injuries or worse are involved.